 4. Climbing the Leaning Tower

-There are long queues to climb the Leaning Tower.
-For European tower climbs, it's extremely expensive at 18 euros.
-If you want to do the climb, it's best to pre-book a time slot.
+A must know Pisa tip is that there will be long queues to climb the Leaning Tower.
+For European tower climbs, it’s extremely expensive at 18 euros (if bought onsite).
+If you want to do the climb, it’s best to pre-book a fast track ticket.

 5. Duomo di Pisa

 Don’t skip going inside Pisa’s exuberant marble Duomo!
 It’s officially called the Cathedral of Santa Maria dell’Assunta.
 It was just beautifully restored for its 900 year old birthday.

 Inside, there’s a spacious central nave and two flanking aisles on each side, with intricate Corinthian columns and arches.
 The church is mostly decorated with Renaissance art works, including pieces by Ghirlandaio and Giambologna.

 The Duomo is free.
 If you’ve purchased a ticket to any other Field of Miracles site, you can use that to queue up for and enter the Duomo.
 Expect long lines in high season.

 If you haven’t purchased any tickets, you’ll need to pick up a free fixed time slot ticket at one of the ticket offices.